-- Google Maps and Google My Maps are two items in Google itself; Maps is where you find maps and directions you need; My Maps is where you make and edit your own maps
+- Google Maps and Google My Maps are different -- Maps is where you find maps and directions you need; My Maps is where you make and edit your own maps

-- The Maps menus (3 bars in upper left corner) are different menus for Maps and My Maps
+- The Maps Menus (3 bars in upper left corner on both screens) are different menus for Maps and My Maps

-- Google Maps Menu has many items including Satellite, Traffic, Terrain, Your Places, Your Contributions, Your Timeline, Take a
+- Google Maps Menu has many items including Satellite, Traffic, Terrain, Your Places, Your Contributions, Take a

 Tour, and Tips and Tricks

-- Satellite view shows aerial photographs of same areas you have showing; Terrain shows the main geographical features in that area
+- Satellite view shows aerial photograph of same area as map you are viewing; Terrain shows the main geographical features in that area

-- Your Places has subheadings: Labeled, Saved, Visited, and Maps
+- Your Places has four subheadings: Labeled, Saved, Visited, and Maps

 - Labeled -- shows places you have entered into the system, e.g. your home, your children's or ancestors' homes,

-important family history locations for you, places you plan to go, libraries, etc.
+important family history locations for your ancestors, places you plan to go, libraries, etc.

 - Saved -- shows locations you have entered and described

-- Visited -- show a list of places you actually visited physically day-by-day, if you had the app on your smartphone turned on
+- Visited -- show where you have actually gone physically day-by-day, if the app in your smartphone is turned on

 - Maps -- shows maps you have produced and saved, whether public or private